 Vacuuming is not a sure-fire way of getting rid of the eggs.
-Therefore, if there are signs of infestation, it is advisable to contact a licensed pest control company to assess the severity of the problem and provide fumigation services.
+Therefore, if there are signs of a bed bug infestation, it is advisable to contact a licensed pest control company to assess the severity of the problem and provide fumigation services.

 Prevention is definitely better than cure.
 For one, keeping the living environment clutter free will reduce the number of potential hiding places.
 Also, don’t bring home furniture, especially upholstered items that have been discarded at a disposal area or other public spaces.
 If you must, inspect and clean them thoroughly before bringing the items into your home.